Interpreting SAT Scores

 Usually, section scores for Evidence-Based Reading and Writing and for Math fall in a range of roughly 30 to 40 points above or below their true ability.
 Colleges know this, and they receive the score ranges along with scores to consider that single snapshot in context.

-Score reports show you the mean, or average, scores earned by typical U.S. test takers per grade.
+Score information online show you the mean, or average, scores earned by typical U.S. test takers per grade.
+You can view the mean scores of testers at the student's school, district, state, country, and/or testers worldwide (as applicable).
 Unless a score is much lower than average, your students are developing the kinds of reading, writing and language, and math skills they'll need in college.

 College and Career Readiness Benchmarks